PROJECT: This month, our Seeds of Exchange fundraising partnership is in Sri Lanka.

 On April 21, 2019, Easter Sunday, three churches and three hotels were targeted in a series of bombings in Sri Lanka.
 Nearly 300 people died, and lives were devastated by the destruction and trauma that followed.

 Now, nearly six months later, families and children are still struggling to put the pieces of their lives back together, with extremely limited access to necessary resources, support services, and infrastructure.
-This project is helping to rebuild lives by showering love to many who have lost what is most dear to them: family, friends, homes, and an everyday sense of security and hope.
+This project is helping to rebuild lives by showering love through education and community on many who have lost what is most dear to them: family, friends, homes, and an everyday sense of security and hope.
 We invite you to join us and reach out today “with love towards our kin” (translated “parapurata premayen” in Sinhalese, the primary language spoken in Sri Lanka).
 WHY THIS MATTERS TO ME:

 My soul sistah Nilmini Hecox was born in Sri Lanka.
 She and I have been friends since we were beautyFULLY blessed to meet, with our then baby girls in our arms, at our neighborhood library, nearly fourteen years ago.
 Even then, we were drawn to the circling up as a community … and we’ve never stopped.